Today is January 13, 2025 ()

 COMBATTING HOMELESSNESS AND HUNGER

-• Family Promise of the Capital Region – B’nai Sholom is a support congregation for this interfaith, grassroots program supporting shelter and services to homeless children and their families.
-We are always looking for congregants to support us in this rewarding work.
-Please contact our congregant, Anita Stein, for more information and to learn of volunteer opportunities.
+Family Promise of the Capital Region–B’nai Sholom is a support congregation for this interfaith, grassroots program providing shelter and services to homeless children and their families.

 CLIMATE CHANGE AND THE ENVIRONMENT